Deploy a SQL Server Database to a Microsoft Azure Virtual Machine

 In Object Explorer, expand the instance name, then expand the Databases node.

-Right-click the database you want to deploy, select Tasks, and then select Deploy Database to Windows Azure VM…
+Right-click the database you want to deploy, select Tasks, and then select Deploy Database to a Microsoft Azure VM…

-This page describes the Deploy a SQL Server Database to a Windows Azure VM wizard.
+This page describes the Deploy Database to a Microsoft Azure VM wizard.

-Use this page to connect to the instance of SQL Server that hosts the database you want to deploy to the Windows Azure VM.
-You will also specify a temporary location for files to be saved from the local machine before they are transferred to Windows Azure.
+Use this page to connect to the instance of SQL Server that hosts the database you want to deploy to the Microsoft Azure VM.
+You will also specify a temporary location for files to be saved from the local machine before they are transferred to Microsoft Azure.
 This can be a shared, network location.

-Use the Select Database drop-down list to specify the database to deploy.
+Use the drop-down list to specify the database to deploy.

-In the Other Settings field, specify a shared folder that will be accessible to the Windows Azure VM service.
+In the field, specify a shared folder that will be accessible to the Microsoft Azure VM service.

 Use this page to specify the destination server and to provide details about your new database.

-Virtual Machine name – Specify the name of the VM that will host the SQL Server database.
-To create a new Windows Azure VM, specify a name for the new VM.
+Virtual Machine name Specify the name of the VM that will host the SQL Server database.
+To create a new Microsoft Azure VM, specify a name for the new VM.

 There may be manual steps required to deploy database details to the SQL Server database on the Windows Azure VM.
 These steps will be outlined in detail for you.